hariprasad-eng/FPGA-based-digit-recognisation-using-Convolutional-Neural-Networks/README.md

 ### Vivado Block Design

 All the Verilog modules shared above are synthesised in Vivado.
-A block diagram was created, and the `.bit` and `.hwh` files were extracted.
+After synthesising packing all our modules into an ip and then connected our ip with ZYNQ processing ip.
+Also an intermediate ip DMA was also added for better communication between Processor and the PL part of the PYNQ board.
+After the block diagram is done run implementation and generate bitstream to extract  `.bit` and `.hwh` files.
 PYNQ has a special feature of running Jupyter notebooks on its own processor, allowing us to send our generated `.bit` file and load the entire design onto the board using the `pynq.Overlay` library.
 Input data is then sent dynamically for hardware prediction.

 Five IP blocks are wired together in Vivado to form a complete inference pipeline.
 Each one has a specific job: